Careers in Human Development and Family Science

 Whether you are taking classes already or just starting to think about majoring in human development and family science (HDFS), understanding the job opportunities for HDFS majors will help your planning.
 Listed below are HDFS market segments and potential employers.
 A degree in human development and family science can prepare you for careers in communications, pre-school/early childhood education, community services, social services, healthcare, government, education and business.

-Prepare yourself for a career in human development and family science
+When considering a career path in human development and family science-related fields, the following information is helpful:

-Students interested in human development and family science find it helpful to supplement their courses with hands-on experiences.
+Students can also supplement their coursework with hands-on experiences.
 Opportunities can span many topical areas, including alcoholism, drug abuse or family violence or varied populations including the aging, children at risk, or children and adults with special needs.
 Some suggestions to consider might include:

-- Obtaining certification information for specialized areas, such as child life specialist or child advocacy.
+• Preparing for certification in specialized areas, such as child life specialist or child advocacy.

 Explore Market Segments